cbeck88/visit_struct/README.md

-**Note:** The compatibility headers for `boost::fusion` and `boost::hana` don't currently support this version of `apply_visitor` -- I don't know how to get the pointers-to-members like this from `boost::fusion`, and if I understand correctly, it's not likely to be able to get them from `hana` because it goes somewhat against the design.
+**Note:** The compatibility headers for `boost::fusion` and `boost::hana` don't currently support this version of `apply_visitor`.

+I don't know how to get the pointers-to-members like this from `boost::fusion` -- in [this stackoverflow answer](http://stackoverflow.com/questions/35893937/pointers-to-class-members-when-iterating-with-boostfusion) user `jv_` says he doesn't believe it's possible to get those pointers which `fusion` holds internally, and the smart bet is that he's right about such things.

+In the case of `hana`, it's not likely to be able to get them because it goes somewhat against the design, which views the "`struct` concept" as essentially "sequences of move-invariant values".
+Internally it represents all structs as tuples, and attempts to abstract away details like pointers to members.
+See the `hana` documentation for more on this.

+If you really want or need to be able to get the pointers to members, that's a pretty good reason to use `visit_struct` honestly.

 ## Limits